Friday, April 23, 2021

 The Sun utilizes semi-breakin CW with some nice customization settings.
 When using the built in keyer, the timing of CW character elements is excellent even at high speed, with no noticeable shortening of the leading element.
 However, it doesn't have QSK capability (the ability to hear between CW elements) because its T/R switching is not fast enough (QST measured 123ms).
 While I would not place this radio in the top tier of CW performance, it is overall a very competent radio.

 However, there is one issue that I needed to address.
-When the internal keyer is turned off and the radio is fed with an external keyer, the first element in a Morse sequence is truncated a bit (noticeable only above about 25 wpm).
+When the internal keyer is turned off and the radio is keyed with an external keyer, the first element in a Morse sequence is truncated a bit (noticeable only above about 25 wpm).
 Fortunately, this shortening can be corrected.

 The ExpertSDR software has a very cool transmit signal analyzer that can display the timing of Morse elements.
 At 30 wpm or so, you can clearly see the truncated elements.
 Using the built in analyzer, I was able to easily compensate for the shortening by adjusting the break-in timing.